 We are living in difficult times.
 There are protests and political turmoil.
 We read about persecution around the world, especially Asia and Africa.
 Many of those same areas are suffering from drought and severe plagues of locusts.
 This week Mexico suffered an earthquake.
 And in the midst of all this, we each try to do … Continue reading Are you worried?

 Photo courtesy of WBLS News at WBLS.com I have always been saddened when I hear about another black person dying from apparent police brutality.
 But I noticed a somewhat different reaction upon hearing of the death of George Floyd in Minneapolis.
-You see, my grandnephew Daniel Johnson married LaPrea Smartt last week.
-Why did this … Continue reading My Heart Grieves
+You see, my grandnephew Daniel married LaPrea last week.
+Why did this event significantly … Continue reading My Heart Grieves

 With the quarantines and Stay-at-Home orders around the world, people are unintentionally sacrificing personal freedom for Lent.
 For those who did not grow up in a faith tradition that “celebrates” Lent, these 46 days prior to Easter are intended as a time of fasting, moderation and self-denial with the purpose of repenting of our sins … Continue reading Forced Lent?